 This browser pop-up could be a necessary code required by the OS or the browser in order to display the web page properly—a cross-site tracking module maybe.
 It could also be a bug in the recent system that has something to do with the browsing operation, as some Apple users claim to have noticed it after upgrading to a recent version, not specifically iOS 18.
 A malware infection may also be the cause, but this is the least we can think of, because Apple is known for its robust security features that help prevent malicious software from running on its environment.
 Hence, it is important to note that Apple devices are not completely immune to malware attacks.
 We know for a fact that there have been instances of viruses made specifically for Macs, and the number of threats that target Apple users is increasing.

 While the attacks on Apple devices are increasing, its users are becoming more cautious, especially when dealing with these kinds of unknown pop-ups.
 Clever users just ignore the pop-ups and cease entirely the operation of the browser.
-Bear in mind that clicking on the “X” button to close the window is not that helpful at all as the pop-up is persistent.
+Bear in mind that clicking on the “X” button to close the window is not that helpful at all, as the pop-up is persistent.
 In addition, in the majority of the online fraud pop-ups, the “X” button is often a clickbait, which doesn’t serve its original purpose.
 Instead of closing the window, it executes the intended risky actions of the pop-up.

 Does the pop-up infect the device?